brendanmurty/site/content/brendan/resume.md

 ### Lead Developer: Siteflex Classic at [Solutions Outsourced](https://solutionsoutsourced.com.au) (Jul 2014 - Dec 2014)

+I led development of Siteflex Classic, a custom in-house CMS with email marketing and newsletter features.

-I led a team of developers who built websites using Siteflex Classic.
-This role also included scoping out and developing new features.
+This role also included scoping out and developing new features for the system.

 ### Developer and Creator at [UpcomingTasks](https://github.com/brendanmurty/upcomingtasks) (Sep 2012 - Nov 2016)

-I created an open-source responsive Basecamp 2 client called UpcomingTasks to easily manage tasks on smaller devices.
+I created an open-source responsive Basecamp 2 client called UpcomingTasks to easily manage tasks on smaller devices, which has around 1,000 regular users.

 It used the official API to interact with Basecamp 2 tasks, projects and user data.
-The system had around 1,000 loyal users.

 ### Siteflex Back-end Developer at [Solutions Outsourced](https://solutionsoutsourced.com.au) (Jun 2012 - Jun 2014)

-I worked with a team of developers on an internal CMS and SMS/email marketing platform called Siteflex.
-This included development of new features and maintenance of the product.
+I worked with a team of developers on an internal CMS and SMS/email marketing platform called Siteflex Classic.

+This included development of new features and general maintenance of the system.

 ### Web Developer at [Solutions Outsourced](https://solutionsoutsourced.com.au) (Sep 2009 - May 2012)

-I contributed to the development team by implementing websites on the Siteflex Classic platform, assisted with customer support and planned and maintained a training system for Siteflex.
+I contributed to the development team by implementing websites on the Siteflex Classic platform, assisted with customer support and the planning and maintenance of a new training system that I led.

 ### Field Assistant at PBA Surveyors (Apr 2004 - Sep 2009)

 I worked with a team of Cadastral and Construction Surveyors around Sydney.

 I also developed their company website in my free time.

 ## References